 What is Electropolishing?

-Electropolishing is an electrochemical and reverse plating process that removes the outer layer of “skin” on a metal part to address microscopic imperfections within its finish—instead of electroplating, which deposits metal onto the finished surface.
+Electropolishing is an electrochemical or “reverse plating” process that removes the outer layer of “skin” on a metal part to address microscopic imperfections within its finish —as opposed to electroplating, which deposits metal onto the finished surface.
+Electropolishing is commonly used to clean, deburr and passivate parts as part of the manufacturing process.

 It’s important to note that electropolishing only improves the surface of a metal part on a microscopic level.
 Any macroscopic textures or surface scratches will only result in a smoother texture or smoothed scratch if taken through the electropolishing process.
 For macroscopic surface imperfections, mass finishing is the more appropriate process for the job.